cpinnix/commanderpowerlevel/README.md

 # Commander Power Levels

-## Mission

-**Provide an open source commander deck power level tool to aid the rule zero discussion.**

-## Approach
+## Philosophy and Approach

+Commander is a complex game with many power levels and subgroups.
+Instead of relying on a small group to manage the format, this project offers an alternative: an open-source, community-driven tool for calculating power levels to enhance Rule Zero discussions.

+**This project aims to equip Commander players with the tools and information needed for clearer, more productive Rule Zero conversations.**

+This project uses crowd-sourced weights, paired with a simple web application, to provide quick insights into a deck’s power and gameplay experience.
+Three key metrics — Commander, Power, and Pepper — are calculated based on these weights.

+Weights offer a more quantitative method for assessing power level by replacing subjective rules of thumb with measurable values.
+By assigning specific numerical weights to cards, players can analyze deck strength in a consistent, data-driven way.
+This reduces the ambiguity often associated with determining power level in the Rule Zero discussion and as a result, should improve the following gameplay experience.

-Use crowdsourced weights in combination with a simple web application to calculate a decks levels.
-Commander, Power, and Pepper weights are used to calculate a decks respective levels.
-These weights are maintained in CSV files and can be collaboratively modified in this repository.
+Weights are maintained in CSV files and can be collaboratively modified in this repository.
+They're simply card names matched up with a number from 0 to 10.
+A weight's meaning depends on the level it pertains to; more details below.

+Through the web application, players can copy and paste their Moxfield decklist and quickly get stats that others can easily interpret.
+While approximate, these stats should help playgroups assess pod balance.

 ### Values

 #### Fun

 Commander should be fun.
-The idea is to get together with your friends and have a good time.
-Players should feel like they're socializing.
-Games should draw players into participation with a healthy rate of play and interesting interactions.
+The focus is on enjoying time with friends, fostering social interaction, and creating games that engage players with a healthy pace and dynamic interactions.
+Tools should help make games fun.

 #### Flexibility

-Commander is a flexible format.
-A commander game can range from low powered explorations to high powered competitions.
-Players may want to: play an evenly matched game, experiment with janky builds, play with more than 4 players, invent new rules, start the game with Descent into Avernus, play out of cubes.
-There are a near endless amount of possibilities for a commander game.
+Commander is a highly adaptable format.
+Whether aiming for balanced competition, experimenting with creative builds, playing with custom rules, or exploring new gameplay styles, the possibilities are endless.
+Tools should be flexible enough to support the creativity of Commander.

 #### Analysis

-Commander is complicated.
-There are countless potential interactions and new cards are printed constantly.
-We shouldn't expect a player to accurately gauge the power level of their deck without help from analysis tools.
+Commander’s complexity, with its vast card pool and constant updates, makes power assessment difficult.
+Analytical tools can assist players in gauging their deck’s power more accurately.

 #### Rule Zero

-Before playing, having a Rule Zero discussion is the solution for curating the experience players are looking for.
-Players are going to sit down with one another for 30 minutes or more, the least they should do is talk about how powerful their decks are.
-Technological can help inform the Rule Zero discussion.
+A Rule Zero discussion sets the stage for an enjoyable game.
+Since players will spend significant time together, a brief conversation about deck power levels is essential.
+Technology can aid this process.

 #### Open Source

-Given the flexibility of commander and the range of experiences players are looking for, the goal is to provide a powerful suite of tools to allow players to craft the experience they are looking for.
-Open source techniques are a well established way of maintaining complex systems from 3D editing software, to encyclopedias, to artificial intelligences.
-Open source can help the commander community and its parts craft amazing player experiences.
+Commander’s diversity calls for robust tools that cater to various player experiences.
+Open-source methods, proven in managing complex software systems, artificial intelligences, and encyclopedias, can help the community create amazing gameplay experiences.

 ## Levels

 ### Commander Level

-The Commander Level is a rough indicator of whole deck synergy power potential.
-To avoid having a complicated technical system to analyze the power of synergies within a given commander deck, the deck's commander is used as a proxy for a deck's power potential through card interactions.
+The Commander Level serves as a rough measure of a deck’s synergy and power potential, using the deck’s commander as a proxy for its overall strength.

-The Commander Level is a number between 0 and 10.
-10 being a mythical god commander that can never be beat; it'd probably have an eminence ability that says you win the game at the beginning of your first upkeep or something.
+This level ranges from 0 to 10, with 10 representing an unbeatable, god-like commander — something akin to a commander with an eminence ability that wins the game at the start of your first upkeep.

 #### Guidelines